Adapting to Misspecification: Group decision making interpretation

 \subsection{Consensus among committees}

-Now suppose there is a collection $\mathcal{B}$ of committees that is led by a \emph{chair of chairs} (CoC) who would like for the $B$-chairs to agree on a common decision making rule $\delta$.
-Suppose also that $K>\sup_{B\in\mathcal{B}}C(R^{*}\left(B\right))$, so that each $B$-chair would privately prefer to implement the $B$-minimax decision.
-The CoC has a fixed budget that can be used to persuade the chairs to instead coordinate on a common rule $\delta$.
+Now suppose there is a collection $\mathcal{B}$ of committees, each of which must decide on the parameter $\theta$ using $(Y_U,Y_R)$.
+This collection is led by a \emph{chair of chairs} (CoC) who would like for the $B$-chairs to agree on a common estimator $\estimator$.
+Suppose also that $K>\sup_{B\in\mathcal{B}}C(R^{*}\left(B\right))$, so that each $B$-chair would privately prefer the $B$-minimax estimator.
+The CoC has a fixed budget $F>0$ that can be used to provide a public good $\tilde G$ enjoyed by all chairs.
+The CoC makes provision of $\tilde G$ contingent on the agreement of all $B$-chairs to use $\estimator$: if they fail to reach consensus, the public good is not provided.
+The cost to the CoC of providing public goods level $\tilde G$ is $\tilde C (\tilde G)$, where $\tilde C(\cdot)$ is monotone increasing.